RoyalIcing/Orb/README.md

 <p dir="ltr" align="center"><a href="https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2FRoyalIcing%2FOrb%2Fblob%2Fmain%2Fexamples%2Ftemperature-converter.livemd" rel="nofollow"><img src="https://livebook.dev/badge/v1/black.svg" alt="Livebook: Temperature Converter"></a></p>

+## Features

 Write WebAssembly with the power of Elixir as your compiler:

+- Allow access to nearly all WebAssembly 1.0 instructions.
+- Produce tiny `.wasm` executables: kilobytes not megabytes.
-- Use Elixir’s **module system** to break problems down and then compose them together.
+- Use Elixir modules to organize and reuse code.
+- Use Elixir functions and macros to create composable abstractions.
 - Chain function calls together with the **pipe `|>` operator**.
-- Publish reusable code with the [**Hex package manager**](https://hex.pm).
+- Run any Elixir code at compile time, including [Hex packages](https://hex.pm). e.g. talk to the rest of your Elixir application, call out to an Elixir library, or make network requests.
 - **Write unit tests** using [Elixir’s built-in ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html).
-- Reduce boilerplate with Elixir’s **powerful macro system**.
-- **Run dynamic Elixir code at compile time** e.g. talk to the rest of your Elixir application, call out to an Elixir library, or make network requests.
 - **Compile modules on-the-fly** e.g. use feature flags to conditionally compile code paths or enable particular WebAssembly instructions, creating a custom “tree shaken” WebAssembly module per user.
+- Define your own WebAssembly instructions that output to `wat` and `wasm` formats.

 ## Status

 Orb is alpha in active development.
 My aim is to refine the current feature set and complete a `.wasm` compiler (current it compiles to WebAssembly’s `.wat` text format) in order to get to beta.

+## Anti-Features

+- Allow executing any Elixir code in WebAssembly runtime.
+It’s not a goal of Orb to take a piece of everyday Elixir code and have it run in WebAssembly.
+However, because you can use macros you could decide to build that functionality on top of Orb.
+- Allow access to the DOM.
+I believe the DOM is a poor fit for WebAssembly with its big object graph.
+- WASI support.
+It’s not stabilized yet and for now I’d rather it be a library built on top of Orb.
+- Produce the most optimized code possible through deep analysis.
+I recommend using `wasm-opt` if you really need to squeeze every byte possible.

 ## Libraries